 A Brief History of UK Hydroseeding

 Over the years plenty has been written on how hydroseeding was first invented in North America.
-But less is known about the introduction and history of UK hydroseeding.
-And although our involvement began in the late 1960s, the use of hydroseeding in the UK was already a tried and tested method of successfully establishing new vegetation
+But less is known about the introduction and history of hydroseeding in United Kingdom.
+And although our involvement began in the late 1960s, the use of hydroseeding in the UK was already a tried and tested method of successfully establishing new vegetation.

 What is Hydroseeding?